lecodeski/maple-font/source/py/feature/README.md

 This module provides utilities for defining and managing OpenType font features.
 It includes tools for creating stylistic sets, character variants, ligatures, and more.

+## Why

+Many open-source font projects manage OpenType feature files manually, which feels trivial for a typical programmer.
+The `ast` module in fonttools suggests it’s possible to automate feature file maintenance, but there’s no available guide, forcing me to debug it myself.
+After struggling with it, I decided to reinvent the `ast` module to generate `.fea` files and use FontTools to parse and patch them in the build script.

 ## Overview

 The `feature/` module is designed to simplify the creation of OpenType font features.
 It uses an abstract syntax tree (AST) approach to define and manage features programmatically.